Today we’re looking at the day in the life of a wedding planner on game day, AKA the wedding day.

 Ok this might sound like a luxury but try to leave the wedding alone and spend time doing anything other than wedding work.

 Wedding Day is intense and it will take a lot out of you.

 If you’re also styling the wedding the days you’re working may stretch across two, even three days (if you need to pack up too).
 So by anyone’s standards, you deserve to chill before you kick into high gear.

 Eat and pack a picnic

-I learnt very early on in my event career that despite a growling stomach, it can be almost impossible to make time to eat.
+You’ll soon learn that on game it it can be almost impossible to make time to eat.

-I also find that I can’t rely on being able to duck off somewhere to buy a coffee, water, or bite to eat.
-Now I pack myself coffee, snacks and lots of water!
+PLUS…there won’t be time to find somewhere to buy a coffee, water, or bite to eat.
+Make sure you pack coffee, snacks and lots of water!

-There are so many things you need to do to be successful on Wedding Day, but I hope these tips help you to hit the ground running.
+There are so many things you need to do to be successful on Wedding Day.
+These tips are just scratching the surface and like anything it takes time and experience.

 But that’s what we’re here for.
 If you love the idea of planning weddings for a living then make sure you take a peek at the Certificate in Wedding Planning.